supunlakmal/hooks/docs/usePersistentCounter.md

 - **`key`**: `string` (Required)
   - The unique key used to store and retrieve the counter's value in `localStorage`.
 - **`initialValue`**: `number` (Optional, defaults to `0`)
   - The initial value of the counter if no value is found for the given `key` in `localStorage`.
+This value is also used when `reset` is called.
 - **`options`**: `object` (Optional)
   - An optional object to configure the counter's behavior:
     - `min`: `number` (Optional) - The minimum allowed value for the counter. `decrement` will not go below this value, and `set` will clamp to this minimum.